Important & Expected Agriculture & Rural Development ARD Questions for NABARD Grade A Exam

-NABARD ARD Books, PDF, Previous Papers, Question Set and study material.
+NABARD ARD Books, PDF, Previous Papers, Question Set, and study material.
 NABARD ARD Study Material PDF.
 Welcome to the Let’s Study Together online NABARD Grade A Exam Section.
-If you are preparing for NABARD Grade A Exam 2021, you will come across a section on “Agriculture & Rural Development” (with focus on Rural India) wherein 40 questions will be there carrying 40 marks.
+If you are preparing for the NABARD Grade A Exam, you will come across a section on “Agriculture & Rural Development” (with a focus on Rural India) wherein 40 questions will be there carrying 40 marks.

 1. Enrichment of water bodies by nutrients and consequent bloom of algal and Other aquatic plants known as-